Mala Bakhtiyar

-Hikmat Muhammad Karim (born 20 August 1954, Khanaqin), known as Mala Bakhtiyar or Mala Bakhtiar (مهلا بهختیار ,Mala Baxtiyar), is a prominent political leader and senior Iraqi Kurdish politician.
+Hikmat Muhammad Karim (born 20 August 1954, Khanaqin), known as Mala Bakhtiyar or Mala Bakhtiar (مهلا بهختیار, Mala Baxtiyar), is a prominent political leader and senior Iraqi Kurdish politician.
 He is a commander and general of the Kurdish PUK Peshmerga forces and is considered one of the most powerful people in Iraq.
 Mala Bakhtiar previously served as the chief of the Executive Bureau of the Patriotic Union of Kurdistan.
 Currently, he is the joint leader of the Supreme Political Council of the Patriotic Union of Kurdistan (PUK), alongside Kosrat Rasul Ali.

 In 1986, Bakhtiyar left the Patriotic Union of Kurdistan to establish his own party, called Alayî Şoriş (Banner of Revolution).
 However, in 1990, the party merged with the Kurdistan Toilers' Party.
-Following the 1992 Kurdistan Region parliamentary election, Mala Bakhtiyar and most of the former Alayî Şoriş leadership left the party and rejoined the PUK.
+Following the 1992 Kurdistan Region parliamentary election, Mala Bakhtiyar and most of the former Alayî Şorîş leadership left the party and rejoined the PUK.
 Upon his return, he became a member of the party's leadership council.

 Mala Bakhtiar was awarded a medal for being the best national and intellectual figure of the middle east by the International Union of Economists and Managers in the European Union and was recognized as an international democratic figure in 2014.
 His power was on the rise after the PUK held its 4th congress on 19 December 2019, during which he was elected into the Supreme Political Council of the PUK.
 In November 2021, it was reported that he had been poisoned and was receiving treatment.
 On 13 November 2021, after receiving treatment in Berlin, Germany, he returned to Sulaimaniyah, Kurdistan, where he received a hero's welcome.